uc-berkeley-w215/spring2021/schedule/unit-01.md

       - Seminar style (explain what that means)

-      - The midterm, project, and class participation dominate grading
+      - The project, assignments, and class participation dominate grading

       - Project: get started early and expect lots of bugs, even the pros require many iterations (and still mess things up in the final problem)